 First off, macarons are sandwich cookies, filled with some sort of fruity or creamy filling.
 (Like this quick and easy cheater’s Devonshire cream.)

-Macaroons, with two Os, are tender mounds that generally have no filling at all.
+Macaroons, with two Os, are tender mounds of shredded coconut that generally have no filling at all.

 Behold, the macaron: